MAINTAINING A HOME

 Make sure your roller door is properly braced

-Any roller door manufactured after 2012 must meet the necessary bracing requirements.
-If your roller door is pre-2012, it’s easy to strengthen it with aftermarket bracing.
+Any shed or garage roller door manufactured after 2012 must meet the necessary bracing requirements.
+But if your roller door was installed before 2012, you’ll need to strengthen it with aftermarket bracing to reduce the chance of wind damage.

 Once you know if the shed is free standing or part of the slab, you need to figure out its wind rating.
 Look for company stickers or branding on the shed, then check with the council for building approval records to help you determine the wind rating.